-You may create webfiles on acsweb.ucsd.edu as either HTML (HyperText Markup Language) or PHP (PHP: Hypertext Preprocessor).
-You will want to name your first file either index.html or index.php depending on how you are coding the document.
+You may create web files on acsweb.ucsd.edu as either HTML (HyperText Markup Language) or PHP (PHP: Hypertext Preprocessor).
+You will want to name your first file either index.html or index.php, depending on how you are coding the document.
 There are various online tutorials for both HTML and PHP if you would like to learn more about coding in these languages.
-Please remember that all activities on ACMS systems, including setting up personal Web sites, are subject to the ACMS Acceptable Use Policies.
-It is your responsibility to ensure that you do not violate Copyright Laws.